Michael the Archangel

 The Bible clearly reveals the identity of Michael.
 He is Jesus, the One who is like God; the One who is the express image of God; and the One who has the form of God (Phil 2:6) and none other than Jesus Christ our Lord.

 King Nebuchadnezzar "answered and said, Lo, I see four men loose, walking in the midst of the fire, and they have no hurt; and the form of the fourth is like the Son of God" Dan 3:25.
 Mishael, Hananiah and Azariah walked in the fiery furnace with Jesus Yeshua Michael Messiah the Anointed Son of God.

 Dan 3:28 Then Nebuchadnezzar spake, and said, Blessed be the God of Shadrach, Meshach, and Abednego, who hath sent his angel, and delivered his servants that trusted in him,

-The Son of God is the Angel of God, the Sent of God, His Messenger, His Mediator, His Word.
+The Son of God is the Angel of God, the Sent of God, His Messenger, His Mediator, His Servant (Isaiah 42:1), His Fellow (Zechariah 13:7), His Word.

 I will show thee that which is noted in the Scripture of truth: and there is none that holdeth with me in these things, but Michael your prince.
 Dan 10:21

 Who is the Prince?